constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/abstract.md

 Linked data published on the web can be interpreted as one fragmented knowledge graph.
 <!-- Need         -->
-The query of subgraph has been well studied in the context of single endpoints and of multiple federated enpoints.
+The query of subgraph has been well studied in the context of single endpoints and of federated enpoints.
-However, in some contexts, it is not possible to know prior to the query execution the location of those subgraphs.
+In some contexts, it is not possible to know prior to the query execution the location of those subgraphs.
-Those subgraphs can be linked following logical expressions, for instance, data published after the first of September is located at this URI.
+However, subgraphs can be linked following logical expressions, for instance, data published after the first of September is located at this URI.
 <!-- Task         -->
 We propose to use the concept of structural assumption for publication